 Dark chocolate improves blood flow to the brain and decreases anxiety.
 Enjoy a small piece of dairy-free and sugar-free chocolate every day.

 Just twenty minutes brings down blood pressure and chronic stress.
 Don’t like classical music?
 Dr Amen suggests ABBA!

 Make habits stick and not get overwhelmed by doing one simple thing at a time.
 Walk 45 minutes every day.
 Stop eating after dinner.
-Drink more water (which is Dr Amen’s #44 tip.
-Our brain is about 80% water and hydration is critical for the proper functioning of neurons.
-Also did you know hydration can increase physical strength by 19%?)
+Drink more water – our brain is about 80% water and hydration is critical for the proper functioning of neurons.
+Also did you know hydration can increase physical strength by 19%?

-Exercise is as good as an anti-depression and better for many obvious reasons.
+Exercise is as good as an anti-depressant and better for many obvious reasons.
 Depression is not a single or simple condition.
-Loss, low thyroid, post-infection, terminal illness, anemia, working in a toxic environment, and a biochemical balance are some of the many varied reasons for the symptom of depression.
+Personal loss, low thyroid function, post-infection, terminal illness, anemia, working in a toxic environment, and a biochemical balance are some of the many varied reasons for the symptom of depression.